Rippleffect-Group/ReadingRoom.Umbraco.CloudflareStream/README.md

 You can now select the video from the Media Picker in the Content section.

-### Media Picker
+### Select a video

-Videos uploaded to Cloudflare Stream are displayed in the Media Picker alongside other media items.
+Videos uploaded to Cloudflare Stream will be displayed in the Media Picker alongside other media items.

+> [!TIP]
-Alternatively, you can use the `CloudflareStreamVideoPicker` Data Type to restrict the Media Picker to only show Cloudflare Stream videos.
-This also tells Models Builder to return `CloudflareStreamMediaValue` instead of `MediaWithCrops`
+> You can use the `CloudflareStreamVideoPicker` Data Type to restrict the Media Picker to only show Cloudflare Stream videos.
+>
+> This also tells Models Builder to return `CloudflareStreamMediaValue` instead of `MediaWithCrops`

+## Display a video

 ### Accessing Video URL